-Jet is a type of fossilized driftwood (similar to coal), hard and black or very dark brown in color found principally in Yorkshire, England, but also in Spain, France's Aude region, Germany and other parts of northern Europe, Asia, and North America.
-It is often referenced as Whitby jet in finished jewelry since many souvenir and mourning pieces made of this substance were carved and sold in this English town at its peak of popularity.
+Jet—fossilized driftwood similar to coal— is hard, black or dark brown in color, and found primarily in Yorkshire, England, Spain, France's Aude region, Germany, and other parts of northern Europe, Asia, and North America.
+Often referred to as "Whitby jet," many souvenir and mourning pieces made of this substance were carved and sold in this English town during the peak of its popularity.

 Early on, jet was used by the ancient Romans to craft elaborate jewelry and by Native Americans for the ornamentation of weapons.
 In the 19th century, its use flourished in Europe as one of the few substances appropriate for mourning jewelry.
 (It was worn outside of mourning too.)
 Its use declined after 1875, replaced by cheaper options like black onyx (chalcedony), black tourmaline, black glass ("French jet"), and vulcanite.

 Around the turn of the 20th century, dwindling supplies of quality material, preferences for more delicate pieces (jet jewelry tends to look massive), and less rigid mourning-dress practices contributed to a loss of interest in the jet material.

 Uses of Jet